enmasseio/evejs/README.md

   regular expression, or a test function which is invoked as `pattern(message)` and must return true or false.
 - `Actor.off(pattern: String | RegExp | Function, callback: Function)`
-  Unegister a registered message listener.
+  Unregister a registered message listener.
-- `Actor.connect(messagebus: MessageBus [, callback: Function])`
+- `Actor.connect(messagebus: MessageBus) : Promise<Actor, Error>`
   Connect the actor to a message bus.
-The library comes with two message bus
-  implementations: `LocalMessageBus` and `PubNubMessageBus`.
-One can add more implementations if needed.
-An actor can be connected to multiple message busses.
+The library comes with multiple message bus implementations (see [API](#api).
+An actor can be connected to multiple message buses.
 - `Actor.disconnect(messagebus: MessageBus)`
   Disconnect the actor from a message bus.

 ### MessageBus

-The library provideds implementations of the abstract prototype `MessageBus`:
-`LocalMessageBus` and `PubNubMessageBus`.
+The library provides multiple `MessageBus` implementations: `LocalMessageBus`, `PubNubMessageBus`, `AMQPMessageBus`, and `DistribusMessageBus`.
 It is quite easy to implement a message bus for other messaging services.

 `MessageBus` has the following API: